 Homeless people are invisible to almost everyone.

-I have been homeless on three occasions in my life for various reasons.
+I was a homeless person at one point in my life, for various reasons.
 None of which I saw coming.
-The causes that resulted in my homelessness were composite – a series of creeping, evolving and unforeseen events which over time produced that result.
+The causes that resulted in my homelessness were composite – a series of creeping, evolving, and unforeseen events which over time produced that result.

 I can therefore I think speak about the subject with a certain degree of authority.
 I do feel that it is important when commenting on social issues that personal experience informs the opinions expressed.

 Theoretical analysis and opinions based on studying a subject or working with those impacted by an issue can help a person without first hand experience still express very valid observations or create policy or author legislation.
 But that too very much depends on the emotional intelligence of the person in question.

 It is my opinion that in modern Ireland our politicians, commentators, policy makers, charities and agencies are populated with people who are professional wafflers with little or no understanding of the social context of many of the constituents who it is their duty to serve.

 Homelessness is an unacceptable condition for even one citizen of this nation to be experiencing.
 I often overhear or hear first hand comments like – “junkie”, “alco”, “mental”, “gambler”, “irresponsible”, “get a job”, “work like the rest of us”, “lazy” – when people are discussing homelessness.